Michifumi's Blog

 -d '{"path":"/hello","referrer":""}'

-curl http://localhost:8080/stats
+curl "http://localhost:8080/summary?token=password"

 Hooray!
 This blog now uses a self‑hosted, portable, privacy‑friendly analytics system.
 If you build your own, feel free to fork these snippets and adapt the endpoints to your domain.